Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 April 2025 19.52.56 UTC
+- WIB: Kamis, 10 April 2025 20.34.33 UTC
-- WITA: Kamis, 10 April 2025 20.52.56 UTC
+- WITA: Kamis, 10 April 2025 21.34.33 UTC
-- WIT: Kamis, 10 April 2025 21.52.56 UTC
+- WIT: Kamis, 10 April 2025 22.34.33 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: nature
+Kategori: friendship